s2n-Gribbly/DockSTARTer.com/docs/basics/variable-info.md

 # Variable Information

 This is page is to explain each variable inside .env file.
-We're break it down in three parts.
+We'll break it down in three parts.

 ### - Global Settings
 ### - Backup Settings